jundalisay/spblist/content/en/research/indian/vedas/rig/mandala-01/hymn-001.md

 ## Hymn 1

-I Laud Agni, the chosen Priest, God, minister of sacrifice.
+<sup>1</sup> I Laud Agni, the chosen Priest, God, minister of sacrifice.
 The hotar, lavishest of wealth.

-2. Worthy is Agni to be praised by living as by ancient seers.
+<sup>2</sup> Worthy is Agni to be praised by living as by ancient seers.
 He shall bring. hitherward the Gods.

-3. Through Agni man obtaineth wealth, yea, plenty waxing day by day, most rich in heroes, glorious.
+<sup>3</sup> Through Agni man obtaineth wealth, yea, plenty waxing day by day, most rich in heroes, glorious.

-4. Agni, the perfect sacrifice which thou encompassest about    Verily goeth to the Gods.
+<sup>4</sup> Agni, the perfect sacrifice which you encompasses about Verily goes to the Gods.

-5. May Agni, sapient-minded Priest, truthful, most gloriously great, The God, come hither with the Gods.
+<sup>5</sup> May Agni, sapient-minded Priest, truthful, most gloriously great, The God, come hither with the Gods.

-6. Whatever blessing, Agni, thou wilt grant unto thy worshipper, That, Angiras, is indeed thy truth.
+<sup>6</sup> Whatever blessing, Agni, thou wilt grant unto thy worshipper,
+   That, Angiras, is indeed thy truth.

-7. To thee, dispeller of the night, O Agni, day by day with prayer Bringing thee reverence, we come
+<sup>7</sup> To thee, dispeller of the night, O Agni, day by day with prayer
+   Bringing thee reverence, we come

 8. Ruler of sacrifices, guard of Law eternal, radiant One,